mirfan899/sppas/Packager/doc/SPPAS-for-dummies.md

 * Click on the 'Add File' button

-* Explore the `samples` folder and choose as many *wav* files as expected
+* Explore the `samples` folder and choose as many audio files as expected

-* All files with the same name as the selected wav files will be added into the list
+* All files with the same name as the audio files will be added into the list

 * Click (and/or ctrl+click) on some files in this list